-1) To access the leveling feet located at each corner of the unit, both right and left side covers must be removed using a #2 Phillips head screwdriver.
+To access the leveling feet located at each corner of the unit, both right and left side covers must be removed using a #2 Phillips head screwdriver.

-2) With both side covers removed you will have access to the Leveling Feet Lock Nuts (1) and Leveling Nuts (2).
+With both side covers removed there is access to the Leveling Feet Lock Nuts (1) and Leveling Nuts (2).
 Using a 3/4" wrench loosen the Lock Nut (1) and turn it 5 to 6 rotations counterclockwise.
-This will give you needed range of movement when adjusting the height using the Leveling Nut (2).
+This will give the needed range of movement when adjusting the height using the Leveling Nut (2).